 Conclusion

-Restylane and Juvederm are popular, commonly used dermal fillers for addressing cosmetic issues such as wrinkles, fine lines, and facial volume loss.
-These fillers have similar results, as they are both made of hyaluronic acid, but vary in composition, longevity, and texture.
+Restylane and Juvederm each are popular, commonly used dermal fillers, formulated to address cosmetic issues such as wrinkles, fine lines, and facial volume loss.
+These fillers create similar final results, as they are both made of hyaluronic acid, although where they vary is in composition, longevity, and texture.

-A qualified medical expert should decide between Restylane and Juvederm based on the patient’s needs and preferences.
-Restylane is more cohesive and typically used for deeper areas, while Juvederm is smoother and best for more superficial areas.
+A qualified medical expert is able to make the decision between use of either Restylane or Juvederm based on the patient’s needs and preferences, among other factors.
+Restylane is more cohesive and typically used for deeper areas; Juvederm is smoother, best for use on more superficial areas.

 FAQ